Updated 13 February 2024

 - IMCA staff may access data while travelling on IMCA business.
 Such access is controlled by appropriate cybersecurity controls.

-- While IMCA data is generally stored within the EU and service providers provide EU-based support, advanced support may, from time to time, be provided from outside the EU and from countries not already verified by the EU as providing an adequate level of protection.
-Where this is the case, IMCA reviews the capabilities and policies of such service providers and uses any available restrictions to limit access to that required for the support case.
+- While IMCA data is generally stored within the UK and service providers provide UK-based support, advanced support may, from time to time, be provided from outside the UK and from countries not already verified by the UK as providing an adequate level of protection.

-- For selected activities, IMCA may opt to use service providers which process data outside the EU.
-Where this is the case, IMCA reviews the capabilities and policies of such service providers and specifically advises individuals about such processing in advance.
+- For selected activities, IMCA may opt to use service providers which process data outside the UK.

-You also have the right to lodge a complaint directly with a supervisory authority, such as the Information Commissioner’s Office (ICO) in the UK (or any other EU supervisory authority you prefer).
+You also have the right to lodge a complaint directly with a supervisory authority, such as the Information Commissioner’s Office (ICO) in the UK (or any other supervisory authority you prefer).
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 The ICO has extensive guidance to your rights and our responsibilities on its website (ico.org.uk).